 Calculate the amount of cash coming in and cash out in the company.
 You have to identify your spending range so you can properly allocate your finances.

-The Small Business Administration (SBA) suggests that as a general rule, startups with less than $5 million in revenue should allocate 7-8 percent of it to marketing.
+The Small Business Administration (SBA) suggests that startups with less than $5 million in revenue should allocate 7-8 percent budget to marketing.
 Although the percentage serves as a guide number, the SBA suggests that small businesses shouldn’t compromise their marketing budget just based on the leftovers of the business spending.

 2. Follow Competitors